 - Students must show proof of required immunizations upon entrance into the program

 - Official high school transcripts will need to be requested and sent directly from your high school to LLU if you will be using HS courses to meet the requirements

 - Official college transcripts will need to be sent in the same manner from each accredited college you have attended

 The following prerequisite courses must be transferred from an accredited institution:

 - Medical Terminology

-- Electives to reach a total of 39 quarter units of prerequisites (26 semester)
+- Undergraduate-level electives to reach the minimum total of 39 quarter (26 semester) units required

 Applications are accepted from January 1 to June 30.
 To be scheduled for the first round of interviews, please complete your application by March 31.